Deploy on Kubernetes, with Kafka support

 Manual scaling is practical if the load of your system changes gradually.
 Otherwise, you can use the autoscaling feature of Kubernetes.

-Kubernetes can monitor the load of your system, typically expressed in CPU usage, and scale your Kafkorama cluster up and down by automatically modifying the replicas field.
+Kubernetes can monitor system load, typically CPU usage, and automatically adjust the size of your Kafkorama cluster by modifying the replicas field.

 kubectl autoscale deployment kafkorama \